sstirlin/MSBX5420Spring2019/0104bash/README.md

-There is no formal homework to hand in this week.
-Your "only" task is to learn.
+Please watch the following 3 videos (in order).
+Make sure that you follow along in your own VM.

-Please watch the following 3 videos (in order):
+Pause the video often and try out the commands yourself.
+A surprising amount of programming is "muscle memory".

 https://drive.google.com/file/d/1VWjtjTmAdtTYxTsIlK6PFRtIX5hKHoFO/view?usp=sharing